Opinion: Joshua Wong's imprisonment in Hong Kong is persecution by prosecution | DW | 02.12.2020

 There were approximately 169,000 active British National (Overseas) Passport holders among Hong Kongers before the city's protests.
 By the end of this year, the UK government estimates the figure could rise to 733,000.

-While Hong Kong daily life may seem as usual, there are already signs indicating the city is undergoing a shift.
+While Hong Kong daily life appears to continue as usual, there are already signs indicating the city is undergoing a shift.

 Advertisements of overseas properties fill the streets of Hong Kong.
-Even prestigious high schools reported a record high dropout rate in recent years as more parents are sending their children to enjoy a censorship-free education abroad.
+Even prestigious high schools reported a record high dropout rate in recent years as more parents are sending their children abroad to enjoy a censorship-free education.

 Many Hong Kongers are at a crossroads.
 The sentencing of Wong and other pro-democracy activists might drive them to make up their minds on whether to stay or leave a city they once called home.